24 Jun Shlach; Spies, Objectivity and Truth (r23)

 Today , we may often hear the term ‘critical thinking’.
 It refers to the objective analysis and evaluation of an issue in order to form a rectified judgment.

 An important insight about truth and objectivity is that it is dependent on a relationship with the Greatest Objective Being, G-d.
 Because as Man we are ‘pluralistic’ having a finite body and infinite soul, we have needs and desires that are in opposition with one another and can compromise our objectivity.
-Truth and objectivity left to our own device and absent of a relationship with a Greater Being, G-d, our perspective o f truth and objectivity will be compromised compromised and lead to an expression of self, our relation G-d an the world will lack clarity.
+Truth and objectivity left to our own device and absent of a relationship with a Greater Being, G-d, our perspective o f truth and objectivity will be compromised and lead to an expression of self, our relation G-d an the world will lack clarity.

 We must understand that absolute truth does not exist in our world other than the truth that G-d is absolute.

-The 12 Steps of Recovery may reflect Torah concepts, but for the Jew in the World and a Jew in Recovery nothing can replace the true source of balance, harmony and spiritual and intellectual elevation that can be found in the living, learning and integrating through action the teachings of Torah and 613 Commandments.
+The 12 Steps of Recovery may reflect Torah concepts, but for the Jew in the World and a Jew in Recovery nothing can replace the true source of balance, harmony, spiritual and intellectual elevation that can be found in the living, learning and integrating through action the teachings of Torah and 613 Commandments.

 Leib Getzel (Lawrence) Lax